Affiliate links on Android Authority may earn us a commission. Learn more.

 Tether (USDT) has garnered widespread criticism over the past few years for its opaque operating structure.
 Even though Tether Limited claims that it maintains a 1:1 reserve for all USDT tokens minted to date, it evades having its reserves audited by a third party.
 USDC’s founding members likely recognized this gap in the market and seized the opportunity.

 Since USDC’s main claim to fame is its transparency, it provides monthly attestations of its reserves.
-These are carried out by Grant Thornton LLP, one of the world’s top accounting firms.
+These are carried out by Grant Thornton LLP, a well-known accounting firm.
 While not as extensive as a full audit, it still puts Centre ahead of other stablecoin operators in terms of transparency.

-To that end, USDC is far less controversial and the scattered doubts over its reserves aren’t nearly as concerning as Tether’s.
+To that end, USDC is far less controversial and the scattered doubts over its reserves aren’t nearly as concerning as with Tether.

 Buying USD Coin: What you need to know